PimentNoir/fadecandy/README.md

 There are a lot of options to choose from, but my current favorite is the [ODROID-U3](http://hardkernel.com/main/products/prdt_info.php).
 It's about the same size as a Raspberry Pi, with a 1.7 GHz quad-core ARM.
 There's an optional fan add-on, but I haven't found it to be necessary yet.

+### I'm using Windows 7, and the driver for Fadecandy doesn't load.
+What can I do?

+Make sure you have all available Windows updates installed.
+Fadecandy uses a Windows feature ([WCID](https://github.com/pbatard/libwdi/wiki/WCID-Devices)) that wasn't present in the original retail version of Windows 7, but it was added in a subsequent update.

+For reference, this is a
+[series of screenshots](http://imgur.com/a/0MAFR) showing a Fadecandy controller attached to a freshly installed Windows 7 Home Professional 32-bit virtual machine.
+At first it fails (no driver for "Fadecandy") but after updating Windows, it finds the correct device (WinUSB) and fcserver connects to it.

+If you're still having trouble, please ask for help on the [discussion group](https://groups.google.com/forum/#!forum/fadecandy) or [bug tracker](https://github.com/scanlime/fadecandy/issues) and we can get to the bottom of this problem together.
+Thanks for your patience!

 Contact
 -------